yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 ### Amazon Web Services (AWS)

-If you plan to run YugabyteDB nodes on Amazon Web Services (AWS), all you need to provide on YugabyteDB Admin Console is your cloud provider credentials.
-The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run YugabyteDB.
-An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.
+To run YugabyteDB nodes on Amazon Web Services (AWS), you need to provide your cloud provider credentials on the Yugabyte Platform Admin UI.
+Yugabyte Platform uses the credentials to automatically provision and deprovision YugabyteDB instances.
+A YugabyteDB *instance* includes a compute instance as well as attached local or remote disk storage.

 ## Configure AWS